adrfantini/academic-kickstart/content/server.md

 I recently built my own low-power home server, which runs on [ArchLinux](www.archlinux.org) (my favourite distribution) and provides cloud storage and streaming services for my family.
 The server houses a low power mini-ITX motherboard with a soldered Intel Apollo Lake J3455 4-core CPU.
-It has room for 4 standard 3.5" hard drives; currently it runs two 3TB data disks and one 1TB drive for OS backups and caches.
+It has room for 4 standard 3.5" hard drives; currently it runs two 3TB data disks and one 1TB drive for OS backups and system caches.
 The OS is hosted on a 500GB M.2 SSD.

 Notable software: